 51.38% of India’s GDP (₹151,074,447,685,400).

 [Debt Means a sum of money that is owed or due]

 India Pays ₹159,722 Interest per Second.
 Which means ₹5,036,986,148,190 per year.

 You could wrap $1 note around the Earth 4,519 times with this debt amount!

 As compared to India, The total amount of Credit in US is about $50 Trillion but the total amount of actual money is only around $3 Trillion.

-Still, according to the S&P credit rating agency, India holds BBB- rating (Stable) and the US holds AA+.
+Still according to S&P credit rating agency, India holds BBB- rating (Stable) and US holds AA+.

 [For S&P, a bond is considered investment grade if its credit rating is BBB- or higher.
 Bonds rated BB+ and below are considered to be speculative grade]

-The question here is, why so much debit/credit?
+The question here is, why so much debt/credit?